 Oh, readers!
 If you love them at all, hug your parents and your in-laws whenever you can.
 You never know which embrace will be the last.

 On July 27, when I was about to board the plane to go home, I felt a much deeper fear of death than I had until then.
-It was difficult for my older sister and me to say goodbye to each other.
+It was difficult for Margot and me to say goodbye to each other.

 "It'll be all right," she said.
 "I know it will."
 But she was crying, too.